Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 2
 #### Testing Account.addCredit()
-- [x] Should increase credit by correct amount when amount passed is positive number
+- [ ] Should return true when positive number passed
+- [ ] Should return true when decimal passed
-- [x] Should not change credit when negative number passed
+- [ ] Should return false when negative number passed
-- [x] Should not change credit when 0 passed
+- [ ] Should return false when 0 passed
-- [x] Should not change credit when non-number passed
+- [ ] Should return false when non-number passed
-- [x] Should not change credit when NaN passed
+- [ ] Should return false when NaN passed
-- [x] Should not change credit when undefined passed
+- [ ] Should return false when undefined passed
+- [ ] Should return false when more than 2 decimal places passed

-- [x] Should increase credit by correct amount when decimal passed
+- [ ] Should change credit by correct amount when valid input passed
-- [x] Should not change credit when more than 2 decimal places passed
+- [ ] Should not change credit when invalid input passed

 ### User Story 3
 #### Testing Account.removeCredit()
-- [x] Should decrease credit by correct amount when positive number less than credit passed
+- [ ] Should return true when positive number less than credit passed
+- [ ] Should return true when  number equal to credit passed
+- [ ] Should return true when decimal passed
-- [x] Should not change credit when positive number more than credit passed
+- [ ] Should return false when positive number more than credit passed
-- [x] Should decrease credit by correct amount when  number equal to credit passed
+- [ ] Should return false when negative number passed
-- [x] Should not change credit when negative number passed
+- [ ] Should return false when more than 2 decimal places passed
-- [x] Should not change credit when 0 passed
+- [ ] Should return false when 0 passed
-- [x] Should not change credit when credit 0 and 0 passed
+- [ ] Should return false when credit 0 and 0 passed
-- [x] Should not change credit when non-number passed
+- [ ] Should return false when non-number passed
-- [x] Should not change credit when NaN passed
+- [ ] Should return false when NaN passed
-- [x] Should not change credit when undefined passed
+- [ ] Should return false when undefined passed

-- [x] Should decrease credit by correct amount when decimal passed
+- [ ] Should change credit by correct amount when valid input passed
-- [x] Should not change credit when more than 2 decimal places passed
+- [ ] Should not change credit when invalid input passed

 ### User Story 4
 #### Testing Account.addCredit()